 A quintessential New Orleans cake, this lemon Doberge cake combines a moist, buttery yellow cake with layers of lemon curd and a lemony buttercream.
 Feeling extra?
 Make it the way they love in New Orleans–with a side of chocolate-filled, chocolate ganache-covered cake.

 Doberge (pronounced (“doh-bash”) cake is the birthday cake of New Orleans.
-Gambino’s, Haydel’s, and probably every bakery in the city offers their take on the filled and stacked layered cake, with the most popular option being the half-and-half, a Doberge with a lemon-chocolate split personality—literally, a lemon-filled-and-iced cake on one side and a chocolate-filled-and-iced cake on the other.
-This is my take on this truly New Orleans cake.–David Guas
+Gambino’s, Haydel’s, and probably every bakery in the city offers their take on the filled and stacked layered cake, with the most popular option being the half-and-half, a Doberge with a lemon-chocolate split personality—literally, a lemon-filled-and-iced cake on one side and a chocolate-filled-and-iced cake on the other. –David Guas

 LC Chocolate Doberge Cake Note